FCJ-DNTU/workshop-deploy-blog-website/content/1-Introduction/_index.md

 After you choose a Support plan, a confirmation page indicates that your account is being activated.
 Accounts are usually activated within a few minutes, but the process might take up to 24 hours. \
 You can sign in to your AWS account during this time.
 The AWS home page might display a Complete Sign Up button during this time, even if you've completed all the steps in the sign-up process. \
 Once your account is fully activated, you will receive a confirmation email.
 Check your email and spam folder for the confirmation email.
-After you receive this email, you have full access to all AWS services.
+After you receive this email, you have full access to all AWS services.d